 Components of the Project: Clearly describe the need, delivery method, and evidence base (provide references) for the services as well as anticipated results.
 Be explicit about the base of evidence and any necessary adaptations for the proposed project.
-Describe why this project is nonduplicative, creative, or unique.
+Describe why this project is nonduplicative.
 Describe how the proposed project leverages the infrastructure, networks and resources that have been put in place by the most recently funded CPRIT project while minimizing startup time.

-It is important to distinguish between Texas counties where the project proposes to deliver services and counties of residence of population served (see Appendix A for definitions and Instructions for Applicants).
+It is important to distinguish between Texas counties where the project proposes to deliver services and counties of residence of population served (see Appendix A for definitions and Instructions for

+Applicants).
 Only counties with service delivery should be listed in the Geographic Area to be Served section of the application.
 Projecting counties of residence of population served is not required but may be described in the project plan.

 Clearly demonstrate the ability to provide the proposed service and describe how results will be improved over baseline and the ability to reach the priority population.
 Describe any planned policy changes or system improvements.
+If clinical services are being paid for and provided by others, the applicant must explain and report on the outcomes and services that are delivered to the people navigated by the program.
 Applicants must also clearly and thoroughly describe plans to ensure access to treatment services should cancer be detected.

 Evaluation Strategy: A strong commitment to evaluation of the project is required.
 Describe the plan for outcome and output measurements, including qualitative analysis of policy and system changes.
 Describe data collection and management methods, data analyses, and anticipated results.
 Evaluation and reporting of results should be headed by a professional who has demonstrated expertise in the field.
-If needed, applicants may want to consider seeking expertise at Texas-based academic cancer centers, schools/programs of public health, prevention research centers, or the like.
+If needed, applicants may want to consider seeking expertise at Texasbased academic cancer centers, schools/programs of public health, prevention research centers, or the like.
 Applicants should budget accordingly for the evaluation activity and should involve that professional during grant application preparation to ensure, among other things, that the evaluation plan is linked to the proposed goals and objectives.